HomePrivacy policy of the University of Liechtenstein

 - We also process personal data during and after the term of the contract.
 This concerns, for example, information on the purchase of services, but also on payments, contacts with our administration, complaints, photographs at events, in the case of services available online also access data and logins, data on the termination of the contract and - if disputes should arise in connection with the contract - also on these and corresponding procedures.
 We use this data because we cannot process contracts without it.

 - Certain services that you obtain from us can be provided in cooperation with partners / processors.
-These include, for example, the libraries of the ‘Verbund Liechtensteinischer Bibliotheken’ (Union of Liechtenstein Libraries), the private and public cooperation partners for joint events or the processor for our internal billing system regarding i.e. printing, 3D-printing or laser cutting.
+These include, for example, Switch as an authentication service provider, SLSP AG for media loans in the library, the private and public cooperation partners for joint events or the processor for our internal billing system regarding i.e. printing, 3D-printing or laser cutting.
 In this case, your data may also be made accessible to these partners, provided that there is a legal basis and that this disclosure does not conflict with any confidential interests.
-Since data is exchanged between cooperation partners, as in the case of the ‘Verbund Liechtensteinischer Bibliotheken’ (Union of Liechtenstein Libraries), we may also receive data about you from other members of the Union.

 The data recipient and at the same time our contractually obligated processor for our internal billing system is KUARIO B.V.
 (Netherlands).
 For this purpose, user data (e-mail address, user account, location of the device), time stamp and the billing amount for the purchased product are processed for billing purposes.
 The legal basis for this is the contractual obligation for the purchase of the service.
 The account and billing data are deleted either until the membership is terminated or after 7 years of inactivity.